TexasTorque/TorqueLib/readme.md

 But if you so insist, you can add it to an existing project using:

 `git submodule add https://github.com/TexasTorque/TorqueLib src/main/java/org/texastorque/torquelib`

-## 2023 Refactor

-This library, along with the Texas Torque project structure, is being overhauled for the 2023 season.
-These are breaking changes.

 ## Authors